neos/neos-development-collection/Neos.Fusion.Afx/README.md

 __This repository is a **read-only subsplit** of a package that is part of the Neos project (learn more on `www.neos.io <https://www.neos.io/>`_).__

 This package provides a fusion preprocessor that expands a compact xml-ish syntax to pure fusion code.
-This allows to write compact components that do'nt need a seperate template file and enables unplanned extensibility for the defined prototypes because the generated fusion-code can be overwritten and controlled from the outside if needed.
+This allows to write compact components that don't need a separate template file and enables unplanned extensibility for the defined prototypes because the generated fusion-code can be overwritten and controlled from the outside if needed.

 ## Installation